Configuring Endpoint Templates

 The no version of this command, no respect-ttl, configures a durable topic endpoint to ignore message TTL expiry times (the default configuration).

-For additional information on this topic, refer to Enforcing Whether to Respect Message TTLs.
+For more information, see Enforcing Whether to Respect Message TTLs.

 Setting Respect Message Priority Values